elastic/ecs/rfcs/text/0038-event-kind-asset.md

 The goal here is to research and understand the impact of these changes on users in the community and development teams across Elastic.
 2-5 sentences each.
 -->

+We expect to use the `asset` value within the security solution consistently across asset management, external asset integrations, and persisting related metadata.
+This field may be further leveraged in o11y topology work as they also are exploring ways to extend the asset.* fields within ECS.

 ## Concerns

 <!--